By Andrea Vinley Jewell

 - “Some children are very slow to catch on to reading.
 Some children have a specific learning disability that makes reading harder.
 Some children have an attention deficit disorder and have trouble concentrating.
 Some are just immature and have trouble settling down to learn anything.
 If your child has a specific problem, it’s important to get help for him.
 But it’s also important to communicate to him that he can learn to read; it just might take him a little longer.
 I’ve had students say things like, ‘I’ll never read well; I’m dyslexic.’
 Except in a tiny percentage of cases, that doesn’t need to be true.”

-Jim Trelease, author of The Read-Aloud Handbook, writes:
+Jim Trelease, the author of The Read-Aloud Handbook, writes:

 - “Expect negative consequences if teaching your child to read becomes an obsession.
 Experts in psychology and education emphasise the importance of unforced learning during the formative childhood years.
 ‘Avoid compulsion and let early education be a matter of amusement.
 Young children learn by games; compulsory education cannot remain in the soul’ was the advice offered by Plato to parents.”